Help your users take action with the Google Assistant

 Best practices for discovery

 - Pick a distinctive, recognizable invocation name.
 Users will invoke your action by name, so make sure to select an easy to say but unique name that doesn't use homophones.
 Also, make sure it complies with the invocation name policy.
-And, test it, ideally with people of different gender and various accents, in the developer console, the web simulator, and especially by previewing it on a Google Home device.
+And, test it, ideally with people of different gender and various accents, in the Play Console, the web simulator, and especially by previewing it on a Google Home device.

 - Provide example action phrases to aid discovery.
 Users may not know your service's name but may try to find you with a request such as "Ok Google, I want recipes".
 Provide a few specific examples as hints to the Google Assistant for the services you support.